Create Festive Pretzel Treats with Your Kids Today

 - 1 bag of mini pretzels

-- 1 bag square-shaped pretzels
+- 1 bag of square-shaped pretzels

 - 1 bag of Hershey‘s Kisses Hugs & Milk Chocolate Hugs